Fort Rinella: Early service

 In 1873, Italy began construction of the two Duilio-class ironclads, each protected by 22-inches of steel armour and armed with four Armstrong 100-ton guns.
 These could threatened the sea lines of communication of the British Empire through the Mediterranean Sea; the Suez Canal provided a route to India after opening in 1869.
 In response, Britain constructed four batteries in the Mediterranean, each armed with a 100-ton gun: the Rinella and Cambridge Batteries at Malta, and the Victoria and Napier of Magdala Batteries at Gibraltar.
 Rinella was built between 1878 and 1886 above the shore east of the entrance to the Grand Harbour, between Fort Ricasoli and Fort St. Rocco.
 The Cambridge Battery was built near Tigné Point west of the harbour entrance.

 The 100-ton gun arrived in Malta from Woolwich on 10 September 1882.
 It remained at the dockyards for some months before being ferried to Rinella Bay.
 Over the next three months one hundred men from the Royal Artillery manhandled it to the battery.
 The gun entered service in January 1884.
-Practice firing was limited to one short every three months due to cost; each shell cost as much as the daily wage of 2600 soldiers.
+Practice firing was limited to one shot every three months due to cost; each shell cost as much as the daily wage of 2600 soldiers.
 The gun fired for the last time on 5 May 1905 before being withdrawn from active service in 1906.
 It never saw action in 20 years of service.